 Uber (Android) (iOS)

 Uber, a taxi ride booking application, is available in some areas of Japan such as Tokyo.
 Taxi’s in Japan are not cheap but if you must use one, booking through Uber is easy.

 Uber requires the internet, so you’ll either need a data plan or WiFi before you can book a taxi.
 But if you plan on staying out past midnight, and end up missing the last train back to your accommodation then Uber is one of the most useful travel apps for Japan.

 Lingodeer (Offline) (Android)(iOS)

 The final app on my list is Lingodeer, a free, language learning application.
 Lingodeer helps you learn Japanese, Chinese, or Korean for free.
-The application lets you learn the alphabets, and will teach you words, phrases and grammar as you progress throughout each stage.
-Learning even some basic Japanese can make your things a bit easier when travelling around Japan, especially if you can read Katakana.
+The application lets you learn the alphabets and will teach you words, phrases, and grammar as you progress throughout each stage.
+Learning even some basic Japanese can make your things a bit easier when traveling around Japan, especially if you can read Katakana.
 Katakana is the alphabet used for words adapted from foreign languages, mainly English.
-This means if you can read Katakana you can normally make out what it is you are reading – E.g.カレー/Ka-re is curry , and ゼロ / zero, is – you guessed it, zero!
-It is normally use for zero sugar drinks such as Coke Zero.
+This means if you can read Katakana you can normally make out what it is you are reading – E.g.カレー/Ka-re is curry, and ゼロ / zero, is – you guessed it, zero!
+It is normally used for zero sugar drinks such as Coke Zero.
 The great thing about Lingdoeer that makes it better than other language apps, is that it lets you download the lessons offline.
 This means you can learn Japanese while on the plane, trains, etc – a great educational time killer.